 AT Master's Admissions

 To apply to the Athletic Training Master of Science program, prospective students must apply electronically through the Athletic Training Centralized Application System (ATCAS).
-Applications are due February 1st.
+Applications are due February 1.
 Students are informed of their admissions decision on a rolling basis.
+Note: Students who apply by December 1 will receive priority application review.

 ATHLETIC TRAINING APPLICATION REQUIREMENTS

-*NOTE: We are no longer requiring or accepting GRE scores for our master's programs.
+*NOTE: We do not require or accept GRE scores for our master's programs.

-A concise, well-written statement about the applicant’s academic preparation, practical experience, and/or research background related to the area of Athletic Training.
-It should also include the applicant’s career goals and how the program will assist the applicant in meeting career and educational objectives.
+A concise statement about your academic preparation and practical and/or research experience related to Athletic Training.
+Also include your career goals and how the program will assist in meeting career/educational objectives.

 Request official transcripts from each institution attended by using the transcript request form in ATCAS.
 Complete the form, submit it to the registrar's office of each institution attended, and instruct them to enclose the form with your official sealed transcript.
 ATCAS accepts official transcripts sent directly from the registrar's office only.
 It is recommended that you send transcripts as early as possible and no less than four to six weeks before the application deadline due to the time needed by ATCAS to verify your application.

-5. Either Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) scores:
+5. Either Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS), (academic test) scores:

 6. Prerequisite Coursework